sahalhes/ytaud/README.md

 Simple youtube audio player to save data.

-Will include option for playlist soon.
+Option for playlist soon - ✅

+Suggestions are welcome